solarisan/enmcli/README.md

 - cli_save_log.py - aditional utility, will move user logs from unsafe log dirrectory to safe directory.
 May be croned for each minute.

+- cli_cmd_all.py - utility will run single cli command from arguments on several external ENM (list in code)

 - enmcli.py - contains main code

 CLI_ENM_* files - additional completers, manuals and user restrction rules: